 I hung my head but after a pause he put his hand over mine.
 The touch sent jolts through me but seeing his warm, normal hand, with skin the colour of fresh bread, resting on my death-pale, stick-like fingers with their extra knuckles, just made the disappointment sharpen.

 “They’re fallout hands.”

 “They’re unique,” he patted them.
 “No one with natural hands has this level of sensitivity.
-No way we could paint the things you can.
+No way someone like me could paint the things you can, or play the piano like you.
 And now you have real legs, you can take them around the world and see what doors they can open for you.”

 “I just want to be like you.”